-This post may contain affiliate links and I received a copy of Latin American Paleo Cooking for review.
+This post contains affiliate links and I received a copy of Latin American Paleo Cooking for review.
 All opinions are my own.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 When we went to Costa Rica a few years ago (I wrote about what we ate in this post), patacones (or tostones as they are called in some countries) were one of my most favorite things.
 There the patacones were the size of dinner dishes and fried to utter perfection.
 We ate them both plain and then topped with so many different things – guacamole and fresh salsa, braised beef, pork, a bean mixture, some mango salsa, and I even had them one morning topped with rice, beans, and fried eggs.

-Since that trip we've had them at home several times, but we often use them as a base under some pulled pork and mango salsa.
+Since that trip, we've had them at home several times, but we often use them as a base under some pulled pork and mango salsa.
 It's just such a perfect combo.
-However, because they are so easy to make and offer a hearty kind of starch to any meal, they are perfect with a lot more than just that.
+However, because they are so easy to make and offer a hearty kind of starch to any meal, they are perfect for a lot more than just that.

 Like case in point, look at this picture I took of a page in the new book Latin American Paleo Cooking by Amanda Torres: